Signed in as:

 Upon Completion of the inspection a verbal report will be provided before leaving the site and a written report will be mailed in most cases within 10 days of the inspection.
 Both the verbal and written report will use one of three findings to respond to each element of your challenge course.

 The scope of the inspection service outlined above is limited to a visual and tactile inspection of the challenge course structures, systems and components that are readily accessible to the inspector(s).
-The inspection will be performed in accordance with ACCT Standards and practices for challenge course inspections (other standards available).
+The inspection will be performed in accordance with the relevant standards and practices (ACCT, ASTM, BSA, CWA, PRCA, ISO, etc.) for challenge course inspections (other standards available).
 The scope of the inspection is limited to the items listed within the inspection report as seen and evaluated on the date of the inspection.
 The inspection and report are but a snapshot of the course as it was seen during a specific moment in time, and it is beyond the scope of an inspection or the associated report to attest to any future usability or condition of an entire course, system or component(s) that may be subject to environmental damage, normal wear and tear, abnormal or unauthorized use, intentional or accidental modification by others, or are simply inaccessible to the inspector without altering or modifying a component, system or subsystem.
 The inspector is a challenge course generalist and is not acting as an licensed engineer or expert in any other specific craft or trade.
 If the inspector recommends that the Client consult with specialized experts (ex. arborist, engineer, etc., or conduct any maintenance, repairs, replacement or testing the Client must do so at the Clients expense

 NOT INCLUDED IN THE SCOPE OF INSPECTION SERVICES